2 Sep, 2025

 $500K – $2M+ |

-The total cost of building a game like PUBG ranges between $10 million – $15 million at launch, with an additional $5–10 million required annually for updates, servers, and ongoing support.
+The total PUBG game cost ranges between $10 million – $15 million at launch, with an additional $5–10 million required annually for updates, servers, and ongoing support.

 When you factor in the costs of development, marketing, server management, and the development team, the total cost of PUBG is astronomical.
 While experts don’t share exact figures, they estimate PUBG has cost over $100 million to build and maintain.